Machas a la Parmesana Chilean Razor Clams

 What is Machas a la Parmesana?

 It's a traditional and beloved appetizer dish in Chile.
-The clam is cleaned and returned to a clean shell, dressed with wine, seasonings, and cheese, and baked.
+The clam is cleaned and returned to a clean shell, dressed with wine, seasonings, cheese, and baked.
 You eat it hot with an excellent chilled white wine.

-Using a shallow bowl is the nicest thing if you can't access the shells.
+A shallow bowl is the nicest thing if you can't access the shells.

 The name "a la Parmesana" is a little misleading since, in Chile, we use a soft, melty cheese called Queso Chanco, similar to Muenster or Havarti, to make this recipe.
 At most, a sprinkle of Parmesan cheese is added on top of the queso chanco before broiling the plate in the oven, but many places skip this.